aws-samples/aws-online-data-migration-workshop/module4/README.md

 through alternative access mechanisms.
 In this case the Storage Gateway we created in Module 2

-1. Change into your NFS mount directory for the **Target-S3-Bucket**
+1. From your SSH session run the following command to change into your NFS mount directory for the **Target-S3-Bucket**

 		cd /nfs_target